 What is an infographic layout?

 An infographic layout refers to the way visual elements and other content are arranged in an infographic.
+It’s an important element of the perfect infographic.

 Depending on what story you want to tell, what visuals you want to include or how many subtopics you want to have in your infographic, you can choose from one of these: